What are Positive and Negative Working Capital

 london skyline with text reading "what are positive and negative working capital"

-Ah, working capital, another financial term that mystifies many – positive and negative working capital can seem overwhelming but we’re here to make it easier.
-However, working capital is actually pretty simple to understand once you break it down.
 Working capital is the value left over after all of your short term debts have been met by your available sources of cash or cash equivalents.
 This is done by subtracting your current assets from your current liabilities

 Working capital can be positive or negative, as your current assets can be lower than your current liabilities.
 However, as we’ll see, this isn’t a great situation to be in.
 The value of your working capital highlights whether you have enough liquid assets to pay off short term debts.
 When investors and CFOs are inspecting a business’ health and level of risk, this is one of the metrics they’ll look at closely.